mm-khalil1/Almdrasa_Applied_Projects/README.md

 ## 1. [Rock, Paper, Scissors Game](Project1_Rock_Paper_Scissors/rock_paper_scissors.py)

-Dive into a classic Rock, Paper, Scissors game where you face off against the computer.
-The program generates random choices, determines the winner, and elegantly displays the results.
+Dive into the classic Rock, Paper, Scissors game, where the user competes against the computer.
+The program prompts the user to input their choice ('r', 'p', or 's'), generates a random choice for the computer, determines the winner, and displays the results in a stylized format.

 ## 2. [Web Scraper](Project2_Website_Scrapper/web_scraper.py)